-Rasgulla is a very sweet milk-based dessert, enjoyed in festivals and auspicious occasions like Diwali, Eid and Navratri.
-Homemade Rasgulla is usually made up of powdered milk, a pinch of all-purpose flour (optional), baking powder and clarified butter (ghee); kneaded to form a dough, moulded into balls, deep fried and dropped into simmering sugar syrup.
+Rasgulla is a very sweet milk-based dessert, enjoyed in festivals and auspicious occasions like Diwali, Eid, and Navratri.
+Homemade Rasgulla is usually made up of powdered milk, a pinch of all-purpose flour (optional), baking powder, and clarified butter (ghee); kneaded to form a dough, molded into balls, deep-fried, and dropped into the simmering sugar syrup.

 Recipe Ingredients: For 5 persons

 Cooking time: 10 mins

 Ingredients for Rasgulla:

 - 1/2 a cup of Condensed milk (Optional)

 - 1/2 cup of Clarified butter / Ghee or even Margarine Water

 For the Syrup :